wavefrontHQ/docs/pages/doc/authentication-model.md

 summary: Learn about the authentication for user and service accounts.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
-For VMware Cloud services subscriptions, see [Authentication Model in Operations for Applications on VMware Cloud Services](csp_authentication.html)."%}
+For VMware Cloud services subscriptions, see [Authentication Model in Tanzu Observability on VMware Cloud Services](csp_authentication.html)."%}

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports these authentication options:
+Tanzu Observability supports these authentication options:
 * **Direct authentication**: With direct authentication, users authentication with user name and password and service accounts authenticate with a token.
 * **Authentication through an SSO identity provider**: You can choose from supported self-service SAML SSO provider or request and multi-tenant SSO support.

 ## Direct Authentication

-Operations for Applications supports direct authentication for user accounts and service accounts.
+Tanzu Observability supports direct authentication for user accounts and service accounts.

 * [User accounts](user-accounts.html) must authenticate with a user name and password.